+Any organization using any kind of hazardous chemicals.
 The GHS covers all hazardous chemicals.
 There are no complete exemptions from the scope of the GHS for a particular type of chemical or product.
 The term “chemical” is used broadly to include substances, products, mixtures, preparations, or any other terms that may be used by existing systems.

 The GHS is a logical and comprehensive approach to:

 - Defining health, physical and environmental hazards of chemicals

 - Creating classification processes that use available data on chemicals for comparison with the defined hazard criteria